EmmanuelMadanha/zimdex/README.md

 #### Swap and liquidity:
 - **Swap** Use one token to exchange any ERC20 token.
 - **Liquidity** create new pools, or add liquidity and remove liquidity in existing pools.
-- Note:- Superswap is only deployed on Goerli testnet now.
+- Note:- Zimdex is only deployed on Goerli testnet now.

 ## Project setup